How to make links more engaging with Confluence buttons

 - Create your buttons as usual, following steps 1-4 above for every button.

-- Next, “type “/button group” where you’d like to add the button group.
+- Next, type '/button group' on your page.
 Click the Button Group macro from the dropdown menu.

 - In the Button Group editor, choose the button group direction and its alignment on the page.